victorjonsson/Arlima/readme.txt

 - Arlima now supports lists that has articles divided in sections (see wiki for more info https://github.com/victorjonsson/Arlima/wiki/Article-lists-with-sections).
 - The template functions is_arlima_preview(), get_arlima_list() and has_arlima_list() has become deprecated, replaced with arlima_is_preview(), arlima_get_list() and arlima_has_list().
 - The template function arlima_load_list($slug_or_id) is added to the public API (see wiki for more details https://github.com/victorjonsson/Arlima/wiki/Writing-a-custom-page-template).
+- Image filter "arlima_generate_image_version" added.
+By using this filter you can replace the image manipulation function in Arlima with a function of your own (see wiki for more info https://github.com/victorjonsson/Arlima/wiki/Filters-and-actions).
+- The CSS for child articles has changed.
+If you have custom CSS for your arlima articles you should take a look at the section for child articles in css/template.css.

 = 2.7.21 =